mausimag/Vox/README.md

     </select>

-###Bind table
+##Binding table to array

-Table update when insert item to array:
+Table changes when use push, pop, or splice the binded array.

 HTML: